wincle626/wincle626.github.io/_teaching/2025-fall-2026-spring-ecs1001.md

 location: "Belfast, UK"
 ---

-# Concurrent Programming
+# Embedded System

-This undergraduate course introduces the principles and practice of concurrent programming, focusing on multi-threaded and distributed systems.
-Students will learn how to design, implement, and reason about concurrent programs using modern programming languages and tools.
+This undergraduate course introduces the principles and practice of embedded programming using Python and C based on Arduino UNO board.
+Students will learn how to design, implement, and reason about embedded programs using VS code and Arduino IDE.
+There is also a small portion of module learing about PCB design using Autodesk Fusion 360.

 ## Course Objectives